Calamity210/BirbLang/docs/docs/Core/int.md

 `String runtimeType`

-Return the runtime type of this
+Returns the runtime type of this

 **Example**
 ```dart